Vipin-Sharma/Vipin-Sharma.github.io/_posts/2021-01-28-jdk-debugger-jdb.md

 ***This is draft post, work in progress:***

-###
+### Hard to replicate bugs

-For Java applications typical production/test machines are linux servers without display managers, only command line tools are available.
-Some bugs are hard to replicate on desktop but easily replicated on production/test machine, it is a common situation for professional Java developers.
-To debug such problems JDK provides 2 tools, remote debugging and `jdb`.
-Remote debugging is useful, but debugging this very slow experience.
+Some bugs are hard to replicate on desktop but easily replicated on production or test machine, it is a common situation professional Java developers deal with.
+To debug such problems JDK provides 2 tools, `remote debugging` and `jdb`.
+Remote debugging is useful, but it is very slow experience.

-`jdb` is command line debugger as part of JDK, we can use this for inspection or debugging Java application.
+For Java applications typical production/test machines are linux servers without display managers, only command line tools are available. `jdb` is command line debugger as part of JDK, we can use this for inspection or debugging Java application.

 <!-- Using `jdb` we can connect both local or remote JVM for inspection or debugging.-->

 <!--Professional java developers use some IDE for debugging/troubleshooting applications.
 Intellij Idea, Eclipse and NetBeans are some popular IDEs.
 Do you know JDK also provides command line debugger `jdb`?

-If you don't have access to any professional IDE, and you have access to JDK, you can use jdb.
+If you don't have access to any professional IDE, you can use jdb.
 The jdb command line utility is included in the JDK. -->

+<br>

+### Troubleshoot java application with the jdb Utility

 jdb is available in jdk/bin directory.
 It uses the Java Debug Interface (JDI) to launch or connect to the target JVM.
 The Java Debug Interface (JDI) provides a Java programming language interface for debugging Java programming language applications.
 JDI is a part of the [Java Platform Debugger Architecture](https://docs.oracle.com/en/java/javase/15/docs/specs/jpda/architecture.html).

-<br>

-### Troubleshoot java application with the jdb Utility

 This section we will see how to attach jdb to java application and start debugging and monitoring.